 Because of the unique rustic architecture of these National Park Service buildings and the surrounding park landscape, the area was listed on the National Register of Historic Places in 1992.
 The Oregon Caves Chateau, specifically, is listed as a National Historic Landmark.

 We need your help.
-The NPS has prioritized $6 million in 2018 for funding Life, Safety and Accessibility upgrades to the Chateau.
+The NPS has prioritized nearly $17 million in 2019 for funding Life, Safety and Accessibility upgrades to the Chateau.
+The Chateau is currently closed as this project has begun.
 However, the full historic structural has not yet been identified as a regional or national priority.
 Support from The Friends, individual donors and foundations will be needed to fund the estimated $4 million needed for the restoration of the interior, the guest rooms, the Monterey furniture, the lobby and all other interior amenities.

 The Guide Dormitory has not been prioritized by the NPS for funding, so it is expected that the Friends will need to raise around $2 million for this restoration of this important building from foundations and private donors.
 This restoration would offer family style housing for family reunions, summer camps and retreats.